daveTheOldCoder/Godot3To4FileConversion/README.md

 3. Copy the folder **addons/godot\_3\_to\_4\_file\_conversion** into the **ValidateTestFilesGodot4** project folder.

 3. Open the **ValidateTestFilesGodot4** project in the Godot editor using Godot 4.
 Select the Main node, and in the Inspector, set the property **Dir Readable** to the path of the test files created above, and set the property **Dir Writable** to a folder that will contain additional test files created by this project.
+These paths may be the same.
 Then run the project and click the **Run Tests** button.
 The **All Tests Passed** label will appear if the tests succeeded.